biancashiromoto/python-pipeline-etl/README.md

 ## 🇺🇸 About this project
 This project is a simple Python program that fetches random quotes from an API and saves them in a text file.
 It utilizes the <a href="https://rapidapi.com/martin.svoboda/api/quotes15/" target="_blank">RapidAPI</a> platform to access the quotes API.

-The program makes an HTTP request to the API, retrieves a random quote, formats it, and then appends it to a text file along with the author's name.
+The program makes an HTTP request to the API, retrieves a random quote, formats it, and then appends it to a text file chosen by the user along with the author's name.

 ## 📝 Usage
 1. Make sure you have Python installed.